 The ‘da-da-da’ or ‘ba-ba-ba’ sounds your baby makes are the stepping stones to their first words.
 Baby babbling is a continuous string of vowel and consonant sounds produced by your little one.
-These repetitive sounds may seem meaningless, but it plays a major role in encouraging language development in infants.
-Besides babbling, your baby may make cooing or gurgling sounds as well.
+These repetitive mumbling sounds may seem meaningless, but it plays a major role in encouraging language development in infants.
+Besides babbling, your baby may make cooing, squealing, or gurgling sounds as well.

 This post takes you through some reasons babies babble, the vocalization milestones associated with babbling, and tips on how parents can respond to it.